 As time and technology move forward, so do the methods for performing CPR.
 Certified individuals know the steps for performing CPR, based on the most recent updates.
 That being said, these individuals have identified the improved national CPR guidelines, so they may be able to perform better or stronger.

-If you are not yet trained, you can still help by using hands only CPR.
+If you are not yet trained, you can still help by using hands-only CPR.
 However, we do recommend people become certified and knowledgeable in CPR so they can perform the necessary skills.
-Taking online CPR courses is done at your own time, is cheaper and informative.
+Taking online CPR courses is done on your own time, is cheaper and informative.